-20.5.6.2 What is required in an amended decision, dismissal, or remand?
+20.5.7.1 What is required in an amended decision, dismissal, or remand?

+Issue an amended version of a decision with an Amended Decision (OMHA-152A), an amended version of a dismissal with an Amended Order of Dismissal (OMHA-173AT), and an amended version of a remand with an Amended Order of Remand (OMHA-175AT).
 All requirements for a decision, dismissal, or remand apply to the amended version.
-Issue amended versions of a decision with an Amended Decision (OMHA-152A), an amended version of a dismissal with an Amended Order of Dismissal (OMHA-173A), and an amended version of a remand with an Amended Order of Remand (OMHA-175A).
 An amended decision, dismissal, or remand includes:

-A summary at the outset of the amended decision, dismissal, or remand indicating when the original decision, dismissal, or remand was issued and the changes made; and
+A summary at the outset of the amended decision, dismissal, or remand indicating when the original decision, dismissal, or remand was issued and the changes being made; and

-Example: This amended decision is issued to correct the dates of service identified in the original decision issued on March 28, 2017.
+Example: This amended decision is issued to correct the dates of service identified in the original decision issued on March 28, 2023.

-Example: This amended decision is issued to correct the outcome stated in the Summary of the Decision, in the original decision issued on March 28, 2017.
+Example: This amended decision is issued to correct the outcome stated in the Summary of the Decision, in the original decision issued on March 28, 2023.